 [/td_block_text_with_title][td_block_title title_tag=”h4″ header_color=”#004489″ content_align_horizontal=”content-horiz-left” tdc_css=”eyJhbGwiOnsibWFyZ2luLXRvcCI6IjAiLCJkaXNwbGF5IjoiIn19″ custom_title=”OpenPDM Migrate for PLM/CAD Data Migration”][vc_column_text]

-Whether your chosen method of PLM migration is one time, staged or incremental, you need a tool that increases the likelihood of success.
-When you replace a PLM system, you want to ensure:
+Whether your chosen method of PLM migration is one time, staged or incremental, you need a

 - Project success